tagtag

 Your actions after receiving a diagnosis may also impact the compensation awarded.
 For example, the court expects that after diagnosis, you will follow your doctor’s orders, take all prescribed medication, and see all necessary specialists.
 If you do not, it may indicate to the court that the disease is not as bad as you say it is.

 The manufacturer’s insurance company may send an insurance adjuster to ask you questions.
 They may also offer you an initial settlement.
 Insurance adjusters are excellent negotiators and work hard to limit their clients’ financial liability.
-It is important you do not speak with an insurance adjuster without your attorney present.
-This will help to reduce the risk that you may accidentally say something that negatively impacts your case.
+You mustn’t speak with an insurance adjuster without your attorney present.
+This will help reduce the risk of accidentally saying something that negatively impacts your case.

 There are two types of boilermakers.
 Boiler producers work in factories where boiler tanks and assemblies are made.
 Nearly everyone on the assembly line handles asbestos materials.
 Boiler operators used boilers for steam generation.
-The installation, operation, and maintenance of boilers are done in poorly ventilated rooms.
+Boiler installation, operation, and maintenance are done in poorly ventilated rooms.
 In this environment, boilermakers were exposed to dangerous asbestos fibers.

-While boilermakers, in general, had the highest risk of exposure to asbestos, those working on shipboard had the greatest exposure.
+While boilermakers generally had the highest risk of exposure to asbestos, those working on shipboard had the greatest exposure.
 For several hundred years, ships used steam boilers to generate energy.
 The room was often poorly ventilated, and trained boilermakers spent their entire day in the boiler room.

 Whether the boilers used wood, oil, coal, or gas, they all produced large volumes of heat.
 The machinery needed to be insulated and fireproofed.
 Asbestos was considered the perfect material.
 The carcinogen could be found in: